Evacuations ordered for Decker Fire burning near Salida

 CHAFFEE COUNTY, Colo. — Mandatory evacuations have been ordered for a wildfire burning near Salida.

 The Decker Fire started from a lightning strike on September 8.
-It has burned about 2,200 acres and is 5% contained as of Tuesday morning.
+It grew by more than 1,500 acres Tuesday night, and as of 1:30 a.m.
+Wednesday has burned a total of about 3,746 acres.

 Early Wednesday morning, the Chaffee County Sheriff’s Office issued evacuation orders for the following areas: